John of the Cross: Joining the Reform of Teresa of Ávila

 Teresa asked John to delay his entry into the Carthusian order and to follow her.
-Having spent a final year studying in Salamanca, in August 1568 John travelled with Teresa from Medina to Valladolid, where Teresa intended to found another convent.
-After a spell at Teresa's side in Valladolid, learning more about the new form of Carmelite life, in October 1568, John left Valladolid, accompanied by Friar Antonio de Jesús de Heredia, to found a new monastery for Carmelite friars, the first to follow Teresa's principles.
+Having spent a final year studying in Salamanca, in August 1568 John traveled with Teresa from Medina to Valladolid, where Teresa intended to found another convent.
+After a spell at Teresa's side in Valladolid, learning more about the new form of Carmelite life, John left Valladolid in October 1568 accompanied by Fray Antonio de Jesús de Heredia, intending to found a new monastery for Carmelite friars — the first to follow Teresa's principles.
 They were given the use of a derelict house at Duruelo, which had been donated to Teresa.
-On 28 November 1568, the monastery was established, and on that same day, John changed his name to "John of the Cross".
+On 28 November 1568, the monastery was established, and on that same day, John changed his name to "John of the Cross."

-Soon after, in June 1570, the friars found the house at Duruelo was too small, and so moved to the nearby town of Mancera de Abajo, midway between Ávila and Salamanca.
-John moved from the first community to set up a new community at Pastrana in October 1570, and then a further community at Alcalá de Henares, as a house for the academic training of the friars.
+Soon after, in June 1570, the friars moved to the nearby town of Mancera de Abajo, midway between Ávila and Salamanca.
+John moved from the first community to set up a new community at Pastrana in October 1570, and then another community at Alcalá de Henares, as a house for the academic training of the friars.
 In 1572 he arrived in Ávila, at Teresa's invitation.
 She had been appointed prioress of the Convent of the Incarnation there in 1571.
 John became the spiritual director and confessor of Teresa and the other 130 nuns there, as well as for a wide range of laypeople in the city.
 In 1574, John accompanied Teresa for the foundation of a new religious community in Segovia, returning to Ávila after staying there a week.
 Aside from the one trip, John seems to have remained in Ávila between 1572 and 1577.

-At some time between 1574 and 1577, while praying in a loft overlooking the sanctuary in the Monastery of the Incarnation in Ávila, John had a vision of the crucified Christ, which led him to create his drawing of Christ "from above".
+Some time between 1574 and 1577, while praying in a loft overlooking the sanctuary in the Monastery of the Incarnation in Ávila, John had a vision of the crucified Christ, which led him to create his drawing of Christ "from above".
 In 1641, this drawing was placed in a small monstrance and kept in Ávila.
 This same drawing inspired the artist Salvador Dalí's 1951 work Christ of Saint John of the Cross.